C++ · Computer Science · OOP

 Definition

-Inheritance is a mechanism where a new class (derived/child class) inherits properties and behaviors from an existing class (base/parent class).
-It establishes an “is-a” relationship between classes.
+Inheritance is a mechanism where a new class (derived/child class) inherits properties and behaviours from an existing class (base/parent class).
+It establishes an "is-a" relationship between classes.

 Types of Inheritance in C++